-Check Ports and Headset Compatibility
+VR Headset Compatibility

 Before setting up your VR headset, check if your laptop supports the right types of connections.
 Some headsets require USB-C with high data transfer rates, while others may use DisplayPort or HDMI.
 Oculus Link, for example, relies on a fast USB-C connection and strong GPU encoding support.

-Update Your Software and Drivers
+Update Your Software

 Start by updating your graphics drivers using official tools like NVIDIA GeForce Experience or AMD Adrenalin.
 Also update USB drivers, your chipset, and the operating system.
 Platforms like SteamVR and the Oculus App should always be on the latest version for full functionality and bug fixes.

-Optimize VR Graphics Settings
+Optimize VR Settings

 Within SteamVR or Oculus Debug Tool, reduce render resolution or pixel density to maintain 90 FPS or higher.
 Consistent high frame rates are essential for preventing nausea and keeping gameplay working perfectly.